Report of the Statutory Auditor

 Report on the audit of the financial statements

-We have audited the financial statements of Geberit AG, which comprise the balance sheet as at 31 December 2018, income statement and notes for the year then ended, including a summary of significant accounting policies.
+We have audited the financial statements of Geberit AG, which comprise the balance sheet as at 31 December 2019, income statement and notes to the financial statements for the year then ended, including a summary of significant accounting policies.

 Basis for opinion

 We conducted our audit in accordance with Swiss law and Swiss Auditing Standards.
 Our responsibilities under those provisions and standards are further described in the “Auditor’s responsibilities for the audit of the financial statements” section of our report.

 We are independent of the entity in accordance with the provisions of Swiss law and the requirements of the Swiss audit profession and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.